 Making Short Workouts Work During Menopause

 Sleep disruption, fatigue, and unpredictable vasomotor symptoms make the traditional βlong workoutβ model impractical for many menopausal women.
-The good news from exercise research is that accumulated short bouts of activity β multiple 10-minute sessions rather than one 45-minute session β produce comparable cardiovascular and metabolic benefits (WHO 2020, PMID 33239350).
+What exercise Evidence from Bull et al. (2020) shows more clearly is that accumulated short bouts of activity β multiple 10-minute sessions rather than one 45-minute session β produce comparable cardiovascular and metabolic benefits (WHO 2020, PMID 33239350).

 Morning sessions, completed before fatigue accumulates through the day and before body temperature rises, are often the most sustainable for women with significant vasomotor symptoms.
 A 20-minute resistance session in the morning and a 15-minute walk in the afternoon accumulates toward the weekly recommendation without requiring a continuous block.